-Steens Mountain is a high mountain peak at an elevation of 2.968m (9,737ft) above the sea level, located in Harney County, in the southeastern part of the U.S. state of Oregon.
-Steens Mountain is traversed by a 52-mile (84 km) loop road, most of which is suitable for passenger vehicles.
-It’s said to be the highest mountain road of Oregon.
+Steens Mountain is a high mountain peak at an elevation of 2.968m (9,737ft) above the sea level, located in Harney County, in the U.S. state of Oregon.
+It’s said to bethe highest road of Oregon.

 Pic: Jared McCullough